solariumphp/solarium/docs/queries/update-query/building-an-update-query/delete-command.md

-This command commits deletes documents from the index.
+This command deletes documents from the index.
 You can delete based on document id (uniquekey) or by query.
 Multiple ids, multiple queries or a combination of both can be used in a single delete command.

 The addDeleteQuery method supports placeholders, similar to the placeholder syntax for select queries.